ClaytonHughes/d-tut/source/memory.rst

 Memory Management
 =================

-D use garbage collection for heap allocated data by default.
+D uses garbage collection for heap allocated data by default.
 This provides a safe default
 and you can program without memory worries like in Java.